Zishaanmalik/Zishaanmalik/README.md

 ---

 ## 🔍 About Me
-- Interested in machine learning, deep learning, and applied AI
+- Interested in machine learning, deep learning, LLMs and applied AI
 - I like understanding concepts by implementing them from scratch
 - Comfortable with backend logic, networking basics, and simulation-style programs
 - Learning consistently and exploring different subdomains of AI